 How can you best benefit from your Question and Answer Service results?
 Note the questions you got wrong and then retry them in the test booklet, without first verifying what your answer was before or what the correct answer is.
 You might have a clue what you chose before, but this still gives you the opportunity to rethink your answer.
 Then check the answer key to confirm.
 Do you find any trends in your errors?
 If you consistently make mistakes in author's tone or vocabulary in context questions on Critical Reading, or Sentence Completion questions that are labelled Easy or Medium (1, 2 or 3 in difficulty out of 5), then bone up on the skills you need to effectively attack these kinds of questions.
 If you are missing idioms or run on sentences, review your grammar basics.
 In math, focus first on making fewer careless mistakes on the easy questions; easy answers are worth just as much as hard ones!
 Then address any weak math knowledge or technique areas.
 You should know all the formulas given at the front of the math sections by heart, for starters.
 Build your skills in areas you are found lacking using this great tool, and see your scores improve in May.

-Do you have a comment to share about this subject or my article?
-Please let me know via Twitter and in the Comments section below.
-To get an email about my next article, please click on "Subscribe" directly below "Comments."
+If you found this article helpful, please share with friends via Facebook or Twitter!
+Have a comment about this subject or my article?
+Please let me know via Twitter and in the Comments section here.
+To get an email about my next article, please click on "Subscribe."